onap/integration/docs/docs_scaleout.rst

 .. figure:: files/scaleout/1.png
    :align: center

-Upload the DCAE blueprint linked at the top of the page using the pop-up window.
+Upload the DCAE blueprint (choose the one depending on your ONAP release, as the orginal TCA was depecrated in Guilin a new one is available to use) linked at the top of the page using the pop-up window.

 .. figure:: files/scaleout/2.png
    :align: center